jrlamb1998/jrlamb1998.github.io/_pages/ourstory.md

 > We're so glad you're doing this <cite> Our friends </cite>

-Over the next few months, the idea grew and grew and grew, until Jack and Sophie couldn’t stand it anymore.
+Over the next few months, the idea grew and grew, until Jack and Sophie couldn’t stand it anymore.
 They desperately wanted a delicious, vegan food to satisfy all of their dietary needs.
 One fateful night, they ordered Hibblizer 1.0 -- a $16 sausage extruder.
 With a bowl each of beans and rice, the first ever Hibble was born!

 Hibble was a joy from the first bite.
 It quickly became a sensation in Jack and Sophie’s dorm, where they spent many evenings perfecting the recipe.
 Although the COVID-19 pandemic delayed development, the Hibble dream lived on.